WHOIGit/amplify-poc2/README.md

 ## Overview
 Images:
-- Upload -
+- Upload - Handles ingestion of new media.
+Saves it to S3 and emits an AMQP message which other images may be listening to
-- Provenance-db -
+- Provenance-db - handles logging of provenance messages specifically routed to it
-- Node -
+- Node - Multipurpse node that listens to AMQP messages, pulls data from S3, sends data to an API endpoint for processing, then emits a Provenance AMQP message + output AMQP message.

 ## Setup